SourcePot/email/README.md

 <kbd><img src="./assets/test_message_upload.png" alt="Test copied to a folder on the computer" style="width:500px;"/></kbd>

-The test website is opened on the localhost, the email uploaded and processed, when the "Process" button is clicked.
+The test website is opened on the localhost.
+Select the email and upload the email, click the "Process" button to process the email.
 The e-mail transfer header and each e-mail part are displayed in a separate table.
 The folloing screenshot shows the test result:

 <kbd><img src="./assets/test_message_test_page.png" alt="Test email uploaded and processed"/></kbd>